aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 {{% /alert %}}

-Below example shows how to build a table which includes heading rows that repeat on subsequent pages.
+Below example demonstrates how to build a table which includes heading rows that repeat on subsequent pages.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-RepeatRowsOnSubsequentPages-RepeatRowsOnSubsequentPages.cpp" >}}